segeljakt/MasterThesis/papers/README.md

 # Polymorphic Embedding of DSLs

-* Seems to interpret DSLs into the Scala language, which might not be wanted
 * Polymorphic Embedding:
   * Language Interfaces, Virtual types
   * Semantics (Subclass of Language Interface), maps Virtual Type to Domain